 If these are unsuccessful, surgery can be considered.

 Flatfoot frequently causes pain in your ankles and difficulty with daily activities.
-We perform surgical reconstruction if you have an arch collapse that is still flexible (not stiff).
-We will do a complete evaluation of the foot.
+Doctors perform surgical flatfoot reconstruction if you have an arch collapse that is still flexible (not stiff).
+Your doctor will do a complete evaluation of the foot.
 This includes your medical history, physical exam, and X-rays.

-We use a combination of surgical procedures to reconstruct the flatfoot.
+A number of surgical procedures can be used to reconstruct a flatfoot.
 These procedures are separated into those that correct deformities of your bones and those that repair your ligaments and tendons.
-We will choose the proper combination of procedures for your foot.
+Your doctor will choose the proper combination of procedures for your foot.
 Surgery can be performed under regional anesthesia, which is numbing your foot and ankle with a nerve or spinal block, or general anesthesia, which may require a breathing tube.
 A nerve block is often placed behind the knee to reduce pain after surgery.